3. Journal Inserts

 Not all supplements noted by Francke in the margins of his journals have been preserved.
 At present the Archive holds an unspecified number of letters comprising later compiled omnibus volumes.
 On the other hand, documents are now filed as journal inserts which Francke did not earmark, albeit they were referred to in the journal.
 Moreover, documents not mentioned in the journal, are nevertheless related to it.
 Finally, documents obviously of a later date and with no relation to the journal have been placed among the journal inserts.

-Notes on Search and Display
+Notes on Display